Agentic Tool Use

 Key idea

 What makes a language model an “agent”?
-In practice, it comes down to tool use—a model that can recognise special tokens triggering external actions, pause generation, call a tool, and incorporate the result before continuing.
+In practice, it comes down to Agentic tool use The ability of language models to act as agents by recognising when to call external tools (like calculators or search engines) in a loop rather than generating text directly.
+View in glossary —a model that can recognise special tokens triggering external actions, pause generation, call a tool, and incorporate the result before continuing.
 That loop of generate → call tool → incorporate result → keep generating is the core of agentic AI.

 Setting up tools